exiang/open_hub_wiki/Production-Environment-Setup.md

 ```

 ### Run Web Installer
 Open browser and go to `https://openhub.mymagic.my/installer`.
-Follow the instruction there and fill up everything.
+Follow the instruction there and fill up everything needed.